CreatieveNaam/po-paradigma/README.md

 # Getting input
 Source video: https://www.youtube.com/watch?v=VAy4FGHDx1I

-In this chapter we got to know how to read user input.
+In this chapter we get to know how to read user input.

 # Input
 The code below is used for reading input from the user.
 Note that this code is purely for demonstration since it does nothing with the input.
 What is the purpose of each line of code?